• Free Shipping on Orders $50+

 Parents putting lotion on baby while wondering how often should you bathe a newborn

-Ward off the drying effects of bath time by applying baby lotion after drying your baby.
+Ward off the drying effects of bath time by applying baby lotion after drying your baby but while their skin is still damp.
 Keep in mind that the same rule applies here: Use a gentle lotion that’s made with baby skin in mind.

 Our best-selling Hydra Bebe Lotion contains jojoba oil, sunflower oil, and our signature avocado perseose and is specially formulated to minimize the risk of allergic reactions.
 Use it along with Hydra Bebe Facial Cream for complete, all-over moisturization.